asim709/php-multithreaded-websocket-and-json-rest-server/Readme.md

 ![alt text](https://raw.githubusercontent.com/asim709/php-multithreaded-websocket-and-json-rest-server/master/WebSocket%20Diagram.png)

+#### Installation Instructions

+Download all the files and place them in htdocs / web accessible location.
+Add **temp** folder in the folder in which the files are placed.
+It will used to save log files.

 If you have any questions (i dont know if github provides any feature for comments/chat) you can leave a message on:

 **skype: asimishaq[at]live.com**